Salt Trails – Crocker Range Jungle Trekking

 Day 4 – Out to Kampung Tikolod

-The last day is around 2 hours of easy walking along the Bolotikon river that leads you all the way to the village of Tikolod, where you meet your transport back to Kota Kinabalu.
+The last day is around 2 hours of easy walking along the Bolotikon river that leads you all the way to the village of Tikolod.
+It marks the end of the Salt Trails Crocker Range Jungle Trekking and the meeting point for your transport back to Kota Kinabalu.

 In Summary

-The Salt Trail jungle trekking along the Crocker Rainge Mountains is a proper adventure, and would suit people who love hiking, the outdoors and rainforest jungle.
+The Salt Trails Jungle Trekking along the Crocker Range Mountains is a proper adventure, and would suit people who love hiking, the outdoors and rainforest jungle.

 The end of the Salt Trail jungle trek on the Tambunan sideThe trail is not technical, but is physically demanding with about 10km per day of jungle path, that requires an average of 6 – 8 hours of hiking.

-Unless you want to use the services of a porter, you will have to carry your own water (3 litres minimum of you hydrate properly every evening and in the morning before you set off), clothes, sleeping bag, mat and some energy snacks.
+Unless you want to use the services of a porter, you will have to carry your own water (3 litres at least of you hydrate properly every evening and in the morning before you set off), clothes, sleeping bag, mat and some energy snacks.

 It’s possible to take only 2 sets of clothing.
-A quick-dry set that can be washed at night and used during the day, and another set to change into after a shower and for sleeping in.
+A quick-dry set to wash at night and use during the day, and another set to change into after a shower and for sleeping in.

-A pair or two of dry socks per day is quite important though, as they tend to not dry as well.
-Keeping your feet as dry as possible is good practice on a jungle trek.
+Packing a pair or two of dry socks for each day is important, as they do not dry well overnight.
+Keeping your feet as dry as possible is good practice when jungle trekking.

-Leech socks goes a long way towards keeping leeches off your feet and legs.
-A travel-pack of hand-sanitiser will be your weapon against the sneaky ones that make it in somewhere.
+Leech socks go a long way towards keeping leeches off your feet and legs.
+A travel-pack of hand-sanitiser will be your weapon against the sneaky ones that make it onto your skin somewhere.
 To get rid of leeches, simply dab a tiny drop of hand-sanitiser on the offender and it will drop off almost immediately.

-Below is an interactive Google Map of the Salt Trails from where it starts at the Inobong Station in Dongongon, over the Crocker Range Mountains, along the rivers right out to where it ends near Tabunan.
+Below is an interactive Google Map of the Salt Trails Crocker Range Jungle Trekking from where it starts at the Inobong Station in Donggongon, over the Crocker Range Mountains, along the rivers right out to where it ends near Tabunan.
 You can zoom right down into the village at Kg.
 Terian or even see the isolated community centre / church at Kg.
 Kionab.